awsdocs/aws-freertos-docs/doc_source/userguide/ota-logging.md

 + `StartCodeSigning`: A code\-signing job was started\.
 + `CreateAWSJob`: An AWS IoT job was created\.
 + `CreateStream`: A stream was created\.
-+ `GetStream`: A request for a stream was sent to the AWS IoT Streaming service\.
++ `GetStream`: A request for a stream was sent to the AWS IoT MQTT\-based file delivery feature\.
-+ `DescribeStream`: A request for information about a stream was sent to the AWS IoT Streaming service\.
++ `DescribeStream`: A request for information about a stream was sent to the AWS IoT MQTT\-based file delivery feature\.

 awsJobId
 The AWS IoT job ID that generated the log\.